Secret (EP): Recording

 Sebadoh began recording Secret EP on March 29, 2012 at frontman Lou Barlow's rehearsal space.
 Updates from the recording sessions were posted by band member Jason Loewenstein on his official Blogger.
 The basic tracks for eleven potential songs were completed by April 10.
 In May, the band began the second and final recording sessions and by June the band began mixing the EP and recording overdubs.
 On July 18, the band announced on its official Facebook page that mixing had been completed and the tracks were going to be mastered the following day.
 The recording sessions were produced and engineered by Lowenstein.

 Release

 Secret EP was released on July 23, 2012.
 The EP was released as a digital download on the online music store Bandcamp in MP3 and FLAC formats.
 The band posted release notes with the download calling the EP "new songs for 2012, a taste of our upcoming 2013 album" but confirmed none of the songs would be featured on the album.
 The band also stated that proceeds from the EP's sales will "help us continue working on the LP and remain as independent as possible," adding that CD copies of the EP will be available for sale during the band's tour in support of Secret EP.

 Tour

-Sebadoh are due to tour to support the release of Secret EP.
-The North American tour begins in Philadelphia, Pennsylvania on August 7, 2012 and concludes in New York, New York on August 28.
+Sebadoh toured to support the release of Secret EP.
+The North American tour began in Philadelphia, Pennsylvania on August 7, 2012 and concluded in New York, New York on August 22.